Joe (2023 film): Plot

-Present (2019): As preparations for Joe and Shruthi's wedding are underway, including Joe's bachelor party, Shruthi's father reassures her that Joe is the right man for her.
-However, Shruthi is still upset with Joe for proceeding with the wedding despite her request to cancel it, particularly after he tied the thaali around her neck.
-Before their first night together, Santha reveals to Joe that he was the one who answered Shruthi's call to cancel the wedding, clarifying the reason for Shruthi's anger during the ceremony.
-Shruthi continues to avoid Joe, fueled by anger and resentment.
-This leads to Joe getting drunk during a routine police stop, requiring Shruthi's father to bail him out.
-On the ride back home, Shruthi's father offers Joe a job at their college, suggesting that his distance from Shruthi is affecting their marriage.
-Upon returning from the police station, Joe faces Shruthi's wrath for involving her father in the incident.
-An argument ensues, and Shruthi becomes frightened when Joe tries to grab her to make his point.
+Present (2019): As preparations continue for Joe and Shruthi’s wedding, Shruthi’s father reassures her that Joe is the right man.
+Shruthi, however, is still angry that Joe went ahead with the marriage after she asked him to cancel it, especially after he tied the thaali around her neck.
+Before their first night together, Santha admits that he was the one who answered Shruthi’s call to cancel the wedding, which explains her behaviour at the ceremony.
+Shruthi keeps her distance, and Joe later gets drunk during a routine police stop, forcing Shruthi’s father to bail him out.
+On the way home, Shruthi’s father offers Joe a job at the college and suggests that the strain between them is affecting the marriage.
+Back home, Shruthi lashes out at Joe for involving her father, and she becomes frightened when he grabs her while trying to explain himself.